syki17/Assignment2/README.md

 Pulls latest crypto info from binance and displays in a table.

-Uses unirest for api calls
+- Unirest for api calls
-Gson for parsing the api calls and storing in a POJO
+- Gson for parsing the api calls and storing in a POJO
+- Allows for use of Regex to filter out unwanted entries